 Five Year Workforce Investment Act Plan

 Workforce Development makes its Five Year Workforce Investment Act (WIA) plan available to the public.
-The most recent Five Year Plan is for program years 2012 – 2016 (PDF).
+The most recent Five Year Plan is for program years 2012 to 2016 (PDF).

 The Baltimore County Workforce Development Centers provide equal opportunity and access to all of its services, resources and programs.
 Auxiliary aids and services are available to individuals with a disability and or those needing language interpreter services with advanced request.
 TTY users call via the Maryland Voice Relay Service at 711.